Extreme Rules (2022): Main event

 In the main event, Matt Riddle fought Seth "Freakin" Rollins in a Fight Pit match with Daniel Cormier as the special guest referee.
 The match started with Riddle brawling with Rollins and slamming him into the cage walls.
 As Cormier tried to restore order, Riddle accidentally punched at Cormier, who warned Riddle not to fight with him.
 Rollins took advantage of the distraction and attacked Riddle with vicious knee strikes.
 Riddle performed a Triangle submission on Rollins who poked the eye of Riddle.
 Rollins then threw Riddle face first into the steel cage wall.
 As Cormier checked on Riddle, Rollins shoved Cormier who then also warned Rollins not to touch him.
 Both eventually climbed to the elevated platform around the top of the cage where Riddle performed an RKO on Rollins, who rolled off the platform and fell down in the ring.
 Riddle then performed a Broton splash from the elevated platform on Rollins, who was laying in the ring.
 In the end, Riddle applied the triangle submission on Rollins, who tried to break the hold by hoisting Riddle up and slamming him into the cage walls and on the mat, but Riddle would not let go of the hold, causing Rollins to tap out, thus Riddle won the match.

 As Riddle celebrated on stage with Cormier, the lights in the arena went out, signaling that the "White Rabbit" mystery was about to be revealed.
-Bray Wyatt's voice was then heard singing the verse, "He's got the whole world in his hands" repeatedly as real life versions of the Firefly Fun House characters were shown in the crowd throughout the arena, including Huskus the Pig Boy, Mercy the Buzzard, Ramblin' Rabbit, Abby the Witch, a burnt Fiend mask that was atop the announce table, and The Fiend himself.
+A voice was then heard singing the verse, "He's got the whole world in his hands" repeatedly as real life versions of the Firefly Fun House characters were shown in the crowd throughout the arena, including Huskus the Pig Boy, Mercy the Buzzard, Ramblin' Rabbit, Abby the Witch, a burnt Fiend mask that was atop the announce table, and The Fiend himself.
 A door was shown on the stage and a distorted video on the TitanTron played, depicting a dilapidated Firefly Fun House set together with a distorted version of the Firefly Fun House theme song playing in the background.
 The television set inside the Fun House turned on and a masked figure, together with distorted imagery, appeared asking twice "who killed the world?" and answering "you did" then changing the answer to "we did".
 Back in the arena, the door opened showing a bright blue illuminating light.
-The masked figure then walked out, carrying Wyatt's signature lantern and unmasked to reveal himself as Wyatt and proclaimed "I'm here" before blowing out the lantern and ending the event with a picture of Wyatt's new logo; an upside down firefly.
+The masked figure then walked out, carrying a lantern and unmasked to reveal himself as Bray Wyatt and proclaimed "I'm here" before blowing out the lantern and ending the event with a picture of Wyatt's new logo; a Hawk moth with a red circle around it.
 This was Wyatt's first appearance since his release from his WWE contract in July 2021.